PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 VI.
 PERPETUAL CARE

-1. There shall be a Perpetual Care Fund. a.
+1. There shall be a Perpetual Care Fund.
 All monies received for perpetual care shall be deposited in a separate account in a financial institution under the name of the Holy Trinity Orthodox Cemetery Perpetual Care Fund.
-This fund shall be administered by the Rector and Trustees of the Cemetery.
-Only the interest accrued from this fund shall be used for the maintenance of perpetual care at the Cemetery.
-Surplus interest, interest that is not used for cemetery expenses in any given year, shall be turned over to the Parish Memorial Fund.
+This fund shall be administered by the Rector and Trustees of the Cemetery for the maintenance of the Cemetery.

-3. Every person who has purchased plots prior to September 1, 1971, and has not purchased perpetual care, will be charged $100.00 for perpetual care at the time of their burial.
+3. Every person who has purchased plots prior to September 1, 1971, and has not purchased perpetual care, will be charged at the current rate for perpetual care at the time of their burial.

 VII.
 ADMINISTRATION